 Reini received her bachelor’s degree from Harvard University and her juris doctor from American University.
 She is licensed to practice law in New York and Massachusetts.

 Reini is a member of the 2014 Catholic Charities Atlanta Leadership Class and has been a reading mentor for Everybody Wins!
 Atlanta since 2011.

-A. Maureen Rouhi is Filipino by birth, Iranian by marriage, and American by choice.
-She comes from a family of blacks, whites, browns, and in-betweens, which includes gay/lesbian/straight professionals, manual workers, and a tattoo artist.
+Ann Maureen Rouhi is Filipino by birth, Iranian by marriage, and American by choice.
+She comes from a family of African-Americans, Caucasians, and Asians, which includes gay/lesbian/straight professionals, manual workers, and a tattoo artist.

-Although Rouhi studied chemistry, she landed in science communications.
+Rouhi has a Ph.D. in chemistry from the University of London, in England.
+After a brief stint as an assistant professor of chemistry in the University of the Philippines, she landed in science communications.
 She has lived and worked in Asia, Europe, the Middle East, and North America as a student, researcher, lecturer, scholarly publishing editor, multimedia education producer, science journalist, magazine editor-in-chief, and magazine business developer.

 Jana Stone is the founding director of the Office of Postdoctoral Services at Georgia Tech, which opened in September 2013.
 In this role, she develops programming and policies to enrich the postdoctoral training experience at the Institute.

 Stone is currently a member of the board of directors of the National Postdoctoral Association.

 She earned a Ph.D. in genetics and molecular biology from the University of North Carolina at Chapel Hill and bachelor’s degree in microbiology from Indiana University.
 As a postdoctoral fellow at the National Institute of Environmental Health Sciences, her research focused on DNA replication.